-The Fair Work Act 2009 provides for an annual wage review conducted by an Expert panel for annual wage reviews.
+The Fair Work Act 2009 provides for a wage review to be conducted by an Expert panel every year.

-The Expert panel comprises the President, 3 other full-time Members (appointed by the President) and 3 part-time Members.
+The Expert panel is made up of the President, 3 other full-time Members (appointed by the President) and 3 part-time Members.

 |Full-time Members||Part-time Members|

 |Vice President Catanzariti||Mr Ferguson|

 |Deputy President Asbury||Professor Wooden|